krmgns/unicode-tools.php/README.md

-All descriptions you need in .php file.
+All descriptions you need in `unicode-tools.php` file.